open-numbers/ddf--gdl--area_db/README.md

 source: http://globaldatalab.org/areadata/

-## problems in source data
+## known problems in source data

-- There is an indicator named `totpopm` in the data file.
-But there is no description for this indicator in the description file.
+Following indicators are in data file, but there are no descriptions for them in the description file:

-## Notes
+- chnprim

-The number of cases data (in NGDL-AreaData200.csv) are not in this repo yet.
+- nchnprim